pulumi/docs/reference/cd-github.md

 ## CI Integration

-Once installed in your organization, any `pulumi preview` or `pulumi update` that is run in your CI system will have its results reported back to GitHub.
+Once installed in your organization, any `pulumi preview` or `pulumi up` that is run in your CI system will have its results reported back to GitHub.

 Pulumi supports a wide array of CI/CD systems, and the Pulumi GitHub App should pick up your changes